 Hotels: Lucerne vs. Interlaken

 The number and quality of hotels and apartments in both Lucerne and Interlaken are comparable.
-Honestly, I think this should not be criteria for whether you choose one or the other (unless the other choice is already fully booked).
+Honestly, I think this should not be a criterion for whether you choose one or the other (unless the other choice is already fully booked).

 Both places have enough apartments, mid-range hotels, and budget lodges available.
 You can find everything from budget to high-end.
 Here are some of my hotel recommendations for both Lucerne and Interlaken.